stigzler/VisGit/README.md

 # VisGit

 ## Intro
-VisGit allows you to view, create and edit Issues, Mielstones and Labels from within Visual Studio.
+VisGit allows you to view, create and edit Github Issues, Mielstones and Labels from within Visual Studio.